rt23456p/Program-Blog/README.md

 ***About Me***

 **My Name is Leo,**
-I am a 15yr(Now 16 ur) old Python Programmer based in SIN, this is my programming blog, nothing else! , I like Tech stuff, Gaming(TF2,BF4), Overclocking, Bios Flashing(*AMD YES!*) and that's my life *(At least for now)*
+I am a 15yr(Now 16 yr) old Python Programmer based in SIN, this is my programming blog, nothing else! , I like Tech stuff, Gaming(TF2,Squad, CS:GO), Overclocking and that's my life *(At least for now)*

 I will update this blog probaly x+x^2 times a week?(X is an unknown float!) for now!, LOL!